dj97125/kotlin-note-pad/README.md

 # kotlin-note-pad

-This is just some examples for helping me out working with collections in lists, using the last by jet brains suggest.
+This is just some examples for helping me out working with collections in lists, using the latest tools by jet brains suggestion.

+Working with data structures.